 appointment, as Royal Governor of South Carolina, there to remain

 until his return to England in April of 1725.
-Nicholson died
+Sir Francis Nicholson

-in London during 1728 and was buried in the parish of St George,
+died in London during 1728 and was buried in the parish of St

 The colony was divided into North and South Carolina in 1712.
 In 1715-16 the settlers were attacked by the Yamassee, who had become resentful of exploitation by the Carolina traders.
 The uprising was finally quelled after much loss of life and property.
-These attacks further revealed the lack of protection afforded by the proprietors, and in 1719 the colonists rebelled and received Royal protection.
-The Crown sent Sir Francis Nicholson as provincial Royal Governor in 1720, and South Carolina formally became a Royal Colony in 1729, when the Lords Proprietors finally accepted terms.
+These attacks further revealed the lack of protection afforded by the Lords Proprietors, and in 1719 the colonists rebelled and received Royal protection.
+The Crown sent Sir Francis Nicholson as provincial Royal Governor in 1720, and South Carolina formally became a Royal Colony, then in 1729 the Lords Proprietors finally accepted terms.

 The King first sent out the professional governor, Sir Francis Nicholson, of New York, of Virginia, and of Maryland.
 Nicholson was one of the best governors of the colonial era.
 Where others enriched themselves at the expense of the people, he reached into his own pocket for funds to foster education and to relieve the distressed.